 Content continues below ad

 Speak in a higher pitched voice for women, lower for menGaudiLab/Shutterstock Ladies, think that smoky voice sounds sexy?
 You might want to think again.
 Research from the U.K. has found that a higher-pitched voice in women is more attractive to men—and vice versa, that a lower-pitched voice in men is more attractive to women.
 "Past work suggests a higher voice pitch is perceived as coming from someone who is physically smaller in terms of body size," Dr. Beall says.
 "Gender dimorphic—in other words, typically feminine—qualities such as these have been shown to increase men's sexual attraction to women."
+(Need to know how to be more articulate?
+Try these 8 must-follow tricks.)
 The opposite would hold true for women, who evolutionarily seek out male mates who are larger in size, signaled by a low voice.
 But in the U.K. study, breathiness in men as well as in women was considered attractive, which the authors say may be because it softened the aggressiveness associated with a large body size.
 Find out the secrets matchmakers won't tell you for free.

 Have a sense of humoroneinchpunch/Shutterstock "He makes me laugh," is one of the reasons women often say they find their mate attractive.
 A sense of humor in a man has been scientifically proven to draw the attention of women.
 "Studies have found that both women and men list 'a sense of humor' as a highly desirable trait in a potential romantic partner," Dr. Beall says.
 "But other studies have found that only women actually rate a funnier man as more desirable—women's desirability was less affected by how funny they actually were."
 This means women want men who make them laugh, but men want women to laugh at their jokes.
 "Some have argued that women's particularly pronounced attraction to funnier men is deeply rooted in our evolutionary past," Dr. Beall says.
 "The production of humor requires heritable cognitive skills such as intelligence and creativity, so mating with a funnier person may provide direct genetic benefits to potential offspring."
 Because women are evolutionarily the primary caregivers for youngsters, they may be particularly concerned with having kids with good genes.
 Laughing at these dark jokes may mean you're a genius.